Machine Relations

 Find or create external proof that supports the page:

-• data studies
+• Data studies with methodology

-• credible media mentions
+• Credible media mentions

 If every source supporting your claim is on your own domain, your source graph is thin.